needle-mirror/com.unity.polyspatial.visionos/Documentation~/FAQ.md

 - Make sure both the host machine and the mobile device are connected to the same LAN.
 Make sure you have added a direct connection using **Advanced Settings** in the Play To Device Editor Window.
 - Make sure your firewall is not blocking the connection.
 If it is, then you may have to temporarily disable it using the appropriate tool for your OS.
+- If you encounter the error, "SocketException: No route to host," make sure that the Unity Hub has permission to find and communicate with devices on your local network.
+The Unity Editor inherits permissions from the Unity Hub and requires this permission to connect to the Vision Pro device over the network.
+(On macOS, enable this setting in **System Settings** under **Privacy & Security > Local Network**.)

 **I'm observing lag, or my editor seems to hang.**